fernandocanizo/my-env/apps.to.install.on.new.machines.md

 - telegram-desktop
 - slack-desktop
 - racket
-- wine
 - pgadmin4
-- pip install legit
-El paquete legit-git está abandonado
+- legit (El paquete legit-git está abandonado)
-- mcfly
-- dog
-- bat
-- shutter (I don't recall why I'm not using it)
+- shutter (I don't recall why I'm not using it, I'm using flameshot now)
 - flameshot (using it, loving it!)
 - perl-rename
 - unrar